PapersOfMathieuNls/clever-commit/combined.md

 Therefore, we need to expand the changeset to the left (or right) to have syntactically correct blocks.
 We do so by checking the block's beginning and ending with a parentheses algorithms [@bultena1998eades].
-Then, we send these expanded changesets to TXL for block extraction and formalization.

 One important note about this database is that the process can be cold-started.
 A tool supporting misfire does not need to *wait* for a project to have issues and fixes to be in effect.